tap349/tap349.github.io/_posts/2018-12-19-elixir-flow.md

 |> Flow.run()
 ```

-=> collection items are processed using 57 stages concurrently
+=> collection items are processed using 57 stages concurrently (each
-(each stage receives one collection item because of `max_demand: 1`).
+stage receives only one collection item because of `max_demand: 1`).

 ```elixir
 fetch_sitemap_shop_urls()